krevoit/Intune-PrinterInstall/README.md

 # Intune Printer Install

 Installs Windows SMB print queues and drivers onto an Intune managed device through Company Portal.
+Installs driver on system and print queue per user.
+Does not require admin and works on Azure AD Joined & Hybrid AD Joined.

 ---